 Remember: This is not decision-making by committee.
 You, as the leader, must still decide to make the final decision.

 Well, back to the big move.
 In considering the 1-2-3 questions, we realized that we needed to involve the whole company with the decision-making process related to the move.
-We chose to shut the entire company down for a half-day training to focus on the following questions:
+In November 1998, we chose to shut the entire company down for a half-day training to focus on the following questions:

 - What would be good characteristics/behaviors/attitudes of our service toward our external customers at our new location?